rachel-labri-tipton/project-3-client-/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project #3: Simply Good Food

-Building upon Project 2, which was a React front-end app that consumed an API, we got to build the backend for this project.
+Building upon Project 2, which was a React frontend app that consumed an API, we got to build the backend for this project.

-**We built a MERN Stack application** by making our own backend and our own front-end.
+**We built a MERN Stack application** by making our own backend and our own frontend.
 Simply Good Food is a clone of the website Minimalist Baker (https://minimalistbaker.com/).

 *Here's a quick look at our Homepage:*